eslint/eslint/docs/src/extend/code-path-analysis.md

          * @param {ASTNode} node - The current node.
          * @returns {void}
          */
-        "onCodePathEnd": function(codePath, node) {
+        onCodePathEnd(codePath, node) {
             // do something with codePath
         },

         /**
-         * This is called when a code path segment was created.
+         * This is called when a reachable code path segment was created.
          * It meant the code path is forked or merged.
          * In this time, the segment has the previous segments and has been
          * judged reachable or not.